Panasonic G1 vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G1 and the Sony RX10 IV?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.